syncfusion-content/xamarin-docs/Xamarin/Chips/Getting-Started.md

 {% endtabs %}

-N> `ImageMemberPath` property specifies the image hold property's path in which filtering is done on business objects.

 ![ChipGroup sample with display member path and itemsSource demo](images/getting_started/getting_started.png)

 ## Set types of chip group

-The chips control differs its functionality based on its [Types](https://help.syncfusion.com/xamarin/chips/types).
-The following code example will explains the `Action` type chip group with displaying the tapped chip's name.
+The chips control differs its functionality based on its [Types](https://help.syncfusion.com/xamarin/chips/types).Default type of chips control is `Input` type.
+Input typed chips rendered with close button.
+We can remove the chip from layout and its children collection.
+The following code example will explains the `Action` type chip group with displaying the tapped chip's text.

 {% tabs %}